piklock/FAQO/README.md

-ALQO (XLQ) an open source cryptocurrency and globally accessible payment network, with a highly-scalable, hyper-fast, low-fee transaction profile.
-The ALQO network features a low-barrier, fully democratized governance mechanism, user-friendly cross-platform clients for universal adoption and a large-scale masternode network supporting a diverse set of services available to network participants.
-To secure its network, ALQO utilizes a Quark-based Proof of Work consensus algorithm, to be later switched over to an environmentally-friendly Proof of Stake.
+FAQO (XLQ) an open source cryptocurrency and globally accessible payment network, with a highly-scalable, hyper-fast, low-fee transaction profile.
+The FAQO network features a low-barrier, fully democratized governance mechanism, user-friendly cross-platform clients for universal adoption and a large-scale masternode network supporting a diverse set of services available to network participants.
+To secure its network, FAQO utilizes a Quark-based Proof of Work consensus algorithm, to be later switched over to an environmentally-friendly Proof of Stake.
 Masternode operators are compensated for the services they provide, as are miners and stakers for cryptographically validating transaction on the network.

-For more information please visit us at: [alqo.org](https://alqo.org/) or visit our ANN thread at: [BitcoinTalk](https://bitcointalk.org/index.php?topic=2343884.0)
+For more information please visit us at: [faqo.org](https://faqo.org/) or visit our ANN thread at: [BitcoinTalk](https://bitcointalk.org/index.php?topic=2343884.0)

 # Coin Specs

-• Coin Name: ALQO
+• Coin Name: FAQO
 • Ticker: XLQ
 • PoW Algorithm: Quark
-• Premine: (#1 Block) 100,001 ALQO (0,17% of PoW)*
+• Premine: (#1 Block) 100,001 FAQO (0,17% of PoW)*
 • PoW Blocks: 2 - 409000
 • PoS Blocks: Starting from 409001
 • Block Time: 60 Seconds